ilestis/larss-reader/README.md

 ## Larss - A Laravel RSS reader

-Seeing as Google Reader is closing down at the end of this month, I've been looking for a replacement to it that feet my needs.
-Having not being satisfied with what I found, and wanting to test out the Laravel framework, I decided to build this little ap.
+Seeing as Google Reader is closing down at the end of this month, I've been looking for a replacement to it that fits my needs.
+Having not being satisfied with what I found, and wanting to test out the Laravel framework, I decided to build this little app.
 It is by no means a finished product, nor error prone!
 The main purpose was to try out Laravel with a real project.

 ## Installation
 - Clone the git onto your computer or server.
+- $ composer install
 - Create a database with the sql/table_create.sql script
 - Set up a cron (I recommend every 2h to not miss any updates) for /rss/pull
 - Try it out!